kairos-io/kairos/docs/content/en/docs/Installation/p2p.md

 ## Configuration

-A minimum configuraton file, that bootstraps a cluster with a simple single-master topology, can look like the following:
+A minimum configuration file, that bootstraps a cluster with a simple single-master topology, can look like the following:

 ```yaml
 #cloud-config